andreasabel/inCode/entry/practical-dependent-types-in-haskell-2.md

 #### The Universal and the Existential

 We just brushed here on something at the heart of using existential types in
-Haskell: the issue of who has the power to decide what the types will be.
+Haskell: the issue of who has the power to decide what the types will be instantiated as.

-Most functions you work with in Haskell are “universally qualified”.
+Most polymorphic functions you work with in Haskell are “universally qualified”.
 For example, for a function like

 ``` {.haskell}
 map :: (a -> b) -> [a] -> [b]